 Notice the camera on the table pointing at the audience?
 The guy on the panel said it’s a robot and also talked about how “Google” (other panelists corrected him and cited Facebook) was performing mass social experiments on users without their knowledge or permission.
 He was enthusiastic about unauthorized social experiments.

-The other panelists talked about ethics and how, if such an experiment was conducted through a university, the ethical submissions, forms and constraints would be overwhelming.
+The other panelists talked ethics.
+And how, if such an experiment was conducted through a university, the ethical submissions, forms and constraints would be overwhelming.

 At least one person did not engage with the panel because of this camera/robot.
 He did not want to be included in any potential “social experiment” without full disclosure and his consent.